 If your itemized deductions reduce your taxable income more than the standard deduction, it pays to itemize.

 People typically pay more in state income taxes than they do in state and local sales taxes.
 But double-check your totals.

 Regardless of your state’s tax laws, to take full advantage of the sales-tax deduction, you have to know exactly how to file for it and which taxes you can claim.

 Choosing your tax deduction method

-If sales taxes are your only deductible expense, then it’s not worth it to itemize.
-This one itemized deduction will likely be much less than your standard deduction, and you always want to take the largest tax deduction amount you’re allowed.
+Deciding whether to itemize deductions or claim the standard deduction is an important choice at tax time.
+If sales taxes are your only deductible expense, it’s not worth it to itemize because the standard deduction is higher.
+You always want to take the largest deduction you’re allowed.

 Writing off the right amount